Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

+\redA{We examined a histogram of street widths to determine appropriate grid spacings of 20 and 5 m for the LR and HR, respectively.
+We first binarized a 2D building distribution from the urban model database \citep{PLATEAU2020}.
+This binary image has a 1-m resolution and takes 0 for building cells and 1 for street cells.
+Subsequently, the street center lines were estimated using the method of \cite{Zhang+Suen84ACM}.
+The resultant lines describe the street centers well (Fig. \ref{fig:street-width}).
+At each center point, we computed the shortest distance to the nearest building cell and doubled it to obtain the full street width.
+The HR of 5 m was selected because 86\% of the streets are represented at this resolution (Fig. \ref{fig:street-width}).
+As for LR, previous studies of SR simulations have used a scaling factor from 4 to 10 \citep{Wang+2021GMD, Wu+2021GRL, Sekiyama+2023AIES}.
+Following them, we set the LR at 20 m (i.e., the scaling factor of 4).
+At this LR, over half of the streets cannot be resolved (Fig. \ref{fig:street-width}).}

 Numerical experiments were conducted for hot days between 2013 and 2020.
-The focus on hot days was due to the potential impact on the risk of heat-related illnesses influenced by the street-scale temperature \citep{Kamiya+2019IJERPH}.
-Specifically, we selected 114 hot summer hours between 2013 and 2020, during which the maximum daily temperature exceeded 35$^\circ$C. Figure \ref{fig:vdvge} shows an instantaneous snapshot of the simulated wind speed, where the airflows appear to be blocked by the buildings, and complicated turbulent flows can develop behind these buildings.
+The focus on hot days was due to the potential impact on the risk of heat-related illnesses influenced by the street-level temperature \citep{Kamiya+2019IJERPH}.
+Another reason for focusing on hot days is to align statistics of all data in the experiments \citep{Guastoni2021}, which is necessary to evaluate model accuracy for complex problems, such as SR simulations in urban areas (Section \ref{sec:introduction}).
+Specifically, we selected 114 hot summer hours between 2013 and 2020, during which the maximum daily temperature exceeded 35$^\circ$C. \redA{This threshold was defined by the Japan Meteorological Agency and is approximately the 99th percentile of maximum daily temperatures observed during 2010--2017 \citep{Imada+2019SOLA}.
+In the extracted cases, local wind speeds vary and can reach up to 15 m s$^{-1}$, while their spatial mean is typically a southerly sea breeze of 4--8 m s$^{-1}$ \citep[e.g.,][]{Matsumoto+17JES}.
+This mean value range (as well as the temperature range) is similar among the 114 cases due to the restriction to hot days.} Figure \ref{fig:vdvge} shows an instantaneous snapshot of the simulated wind speed, where the airflows appear to be blocked by the buildings, and complex turbulent flows develop behind these buildings.
 Each simulation was carried out for each target hour.
-The results of the first 30 min were discarded to exclude a statistically non-stationary period due to the initial transient \citep{Schlunzen+2011JWEIA}; the remaining 30 min were used to obtain 1-min averaged values.
-The length of the initial period was determined based on the variations in temperature and velocity.
-We will discuss the possibility to reduce this discarded period in Section \ref{subsec:dependence-size}.
+The results of the first 30 min were discarded to exclude a statistically non-stationary period due to the initial transient.
+The remaining 30 min were used to obtain 1-min averaged values.
 Consequently, 30 snapshots in three dimensions were obtained from each experiment, totaling 3,420 snapshots ($= 30 \times 114$).